 Statistical analysis

 Baseline characteristics of participants were summarized using unadjusted means and standard deviations (SD) for continuous variables and percentages for categorical variables.
 Analysis of variance (ANOVA) for continuous variables and chi2-tests for categorical variables were used to compare characteristics between participant groups.
 Descriptive measures were used to present utilization rates of non-pharmacological interventions.
 Results were stratified by sex and by GOLD groups A-D, and differences were assessed by chi2-tests.
 To identify determinants of recommendation and utilization of non-pharmacological interventions, multiple logistic regression models were used to generate odds ratios (OR) and 95% confidence intervals (CI).
 The models included FEV1%pred, age, sex, education, smoking status, BMI, exacerbation history, presence of dyspnea, time since COPD diagnosis, all assessed at the baseline visit of the study.
 The specialty of the attending physician was included only for the interventions with current use.

+Since we analyzed data from a follow-up visit of COSYCONET, a substantial proportion of patients had already left the cohort.
+To assess differences between the cohort at baseline and at the 36-month follow-up, descriptive analyses were undertaken to compare the baseline characteristics of participants included and those lost to follow-up.

 Statistical analyses were performed using SAS software (SAS Institute Inc., Cary, NC, USA, version 9.4), and p-values of 0.05 or less were considered to be statistically significant.

 Results